Peter1213Yung/skills-test-with-actions/resume.md

 # GitHub Teacher

-_Charting The Knowledge Of The Internet, Just Like Galileo Charted The Stars._
+_Charting the knowledge of the internet, just like galileo charted the stars._

 ## Experience

 ### GitHub Trainer

-Teach all things _Git_, give away all the stickers, ensure world peace.
+Teach all things _git_, give away all the stickers, ensure world peace.

 <!--
   Note here: Learners -- yup, you found the error!